383Project/engineering-code-of-conduct/lifecycle/support/auditing-policy.md

    - Plan and execute audits in accordance with the established audit plan and methodology.
    - Document findings and provide actionable recommendations to improve engineering practices.
    - Monitor the progress of corrective actions and conduct follow-up audits as required.

-## Policy Review

-This Engineering Audit Policy will be reviewed periodically, at least annually, or as triggered by significant changes in engineering practices, industry standards, or regulatory requirements.
-The